-I extend my support for the concept of Marina Central Park as well as a feasibility study and a planning grant application to move the project forward.
+I extend my support for a feasibility study and a planning grant application to move the project forward.
 I also extend my support to create a report on the feasibility, cost and timeline for its completion, including additional community engagement.